Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: The dream of measuring the photon polarization at the gigaelectronvolt scale

-Important information on the mechanisms underlying the high energy photon emission process can be extracted by measuring the $\gamma$-ray polarization.
-In fact, emission processes such as synchrotron, curvature, inverse-Compton, scattering, and magnetic photon splitting can give rise to various degrees of linear polarization~\cite{ilie2019}.
-Despite the inherent challenges related to the polarization measurement, in recent years, some instruments have achieved important milestones in hard X-ray and soft $\gamma$-ray polarimetry: in a sense, with sensitive missions such as IXPE we entered in the “X-ray polarimetry era”.
-Soft $\gamma$-ray polarimetry at the multi-keV and MeV scale (i.e., in the Compton regime) is also well established~\cite{delmonte2022}.
-On the other hand, $\gamma$-ray polarimetry at the GeV scale (i.e., in the full Pair Production regime) is still a \emph{terra nullius}.
-In fact, the measurement of the opening angle of an electron-positron pair produced after the conversion of a high energy photon is essentially prevented by the e$^\pm$ MCS of the particles in the detector.
-To overcome this limit, some approaches have been proposed in the past, such as the use of gas Time-Projection Chambers (TPCs)~\cite{bernard2013}, emulsion-based detectors~\cite{takahashi2015} or Fermi-like trackers entirely made of silicon~\cite{bernard2022}.
+Important information on the mechanisms underlying the high-energy photon emission process can be extracted by measuring the $\gamma$-ray polarization.
+In fact, emission processes such as synchrotron, curvature, {inverse Compton scattering}, and magnetic photon splitting, can give rise to various degrees of linear polarization (\cite{ilie2019}).
+Despite the inherent challenges related to the polarization measurement, in recent years, some instruments have achieved important milestones in hard X-ray and soft $\gamma$-ray polarimetry: in a sense, with sensitive missions such as IXPE we entered in the X-ray polarimetry era.
+Soft $\gamma$-ray polarimetry at the multi-kiloelectronvolt and megaelectronvolt scale (i.e., in the Compton regime) is also well established (\cite{delmonte2022}).
+On the other hand, $\gamma$-ray polarimetry at the gigaelectronvolt scale (i.e., in the full Pair Production regime) is still a terra nullius.
+In fact, the measurement of the opening angle of an electron-positron pair produced after the conversion of a high-energy photon is essentially prevented by the e$^\pm$ MCS of the particles in the detector.
+To overcome this limit, some approaches have been proposed in the past, such as the use of gas time-projection chambers (\cite{bernard2013}), emulsion-based detectors (\cite{takahashi2015}), or Fermi-LAT-like trackers entirely made of silicon (\cite{bernard2022}).
 However, at the time of writing, all these approaches remain limited in terms of energy range and effective area, and none has been developed beyond the level of a small-scale proof-of-concept.